d3v-g/send-notion-todos-python/README.md

 # send-todo-email-python

 ## About this project
 This is a Python programme that can send tasks from a Notion task list to your email.
+The email message itself is formated in HTML with inline CSS instead of boring vanilla text.

 ## Environment variables
 | Environment Variable | Explanation |